What is Positive Behaviour Support (PBS)?

 Who practises Positive Behaviour Support (PBS)?

-Psychologists and other professionals who are trained in Positive Behaviour Support (PBS) can develop PBS interventions and support carers in implementing them.
+Psychologists and other professionals who are trained in Positive Behaviour Support (PBS) can develop PBS therapies and support carers in putting them into practice.

 Parent education, training, support and involvement